-Get kids to help with spring cleaning with these tips…plus, research says kids’ chores do more than just tidy the house.
+Get kids to help clean the house with these tips…plus, research says kids’ chores do more than just tidy the house.

-What does getting kids to help with spring cleaning and increasing their odds for future success have to do with each other?
+What does getting kids to help with cleaning the house and increasing their odds for future success have to do with each other?

 More than you might think.

 According to a 75 year Harvard Grant Study, “professional success in life… comes from having done chores as a kid,” says Julie Lythcott-Haims, the author of How to Raise an Adult, quoting the study in a TED talk. (see the full TED talk here)

 That’s because the study found that work ethic is one of the greatest predictors of success in adults.
 And doing chores as a kid was a key characteristic shared among the 724 high-achieving adults researchers studied.